pragnyanramtha/rezo-search/README.md

-# Rezo Search: A Smart, AI-Powered Search API
+# Rezo Search: A Smart, AI-Powered Search engine

-Rezo Search is a powerful meta-search API that aggregates results from Google, Tavily, and other sources.
+Rezo Search is a powerful meta-search engine that aggregates results from Google, Tavily, and other sources.
 It then uses the Google Gemini 2.5 Flash model to intelligently process, rank, and summarize the information, providing users with context-aware and relevant search experiences.

 **Live Demo URL:** [https://rezo-search.onrender.com](https://rezo-search.onrender.com)